top of page

 • Support employees with family needs — e.g., working parents who need to pick up children.

-• Consider flexible arrangements for employees commuting long distances to work to encourage sustainable arrangement.
+• Consider flexible arrangements for employees commuting long distances to work to encourage sustainable arrangements.

 • Companies offering a 3-days office / 2-day remote hybrid model often report higher satisfaction and retention among younger employees.